Anti-European tide sweeps Dutch marshlands

-Educated and frustrated, Insel Ince is a businessman who now supports the right-wing, populist Freedom Party (PVV):
+I spoke to one businessman, educated and frustrated, who now supports the right-wing, populist Freedom Party (PVV).

 There is a phrase "God created the world but the Dutch created Holland", a reference to the Netherlands centuries-old practice of reclaiming land from the sea.

 Wrestling the water to expand farmland or building on areas of marshland to create more space to accommodate a growing population.

 Hedwige Polder lies 2m below sea level.
 It is built on marshland and protected from the sea by resilient man-made dikes.

 Under an arrangement originally proposed by the Dutch - designed to satisfy European targets to protect the habitat of migratory birds - the Hedwige Polder was supposed to be returned to the sea.